August 18, 2021

 23 and Me Introduction

 This is a review of 23andMe (23 and Me, 23 & me), a genetic testing company is based out of Sunnyvale, California (Silicon Valley).
 The 23 and Me founder is Anne Wojcicki who started the company in 2006.
-The company was one of the first direct-to-consumer genetic testing services that emerged in the early 2000s, allowing individuals to access information about their genetics without the involvement of medical professionals.
+The company was one of the first direct-to-consumer genetic testing services that emerged in the early 2000s, allowing individuals to access information about their genetics using rigorous standards without the involvement of medical professionals.
 After purchasing a home DNA test, individuals provide saliva samples and they receive reports about their ancestry and genetic predispositions to specific traits and diseases.
 Over the years, the company has aggregated a lot of genetic data.
 To date, there are over 10 million individuals in its database.
 Read more in our 23andMe review!

-Review of 23 and Me Products
+Review of 23 and Me Products and Services

 Customers can choose to order one of three 23 and Me DNA test kits, ranging from $99 to $499.
 You can learn more about how their prices compare to other companies on our blog.
 Customers can order a kit online from 23andMe.com.
 They can also purchase products from major retailers such as Walgreens and Target.
-The collection kit includes instructions for how to provide a saliva sample to mail back to the company.
+The collection kit includes instructions for how to provide a DNA sample to mail back to the company.
 Customers must register their 23andMe kit using their 23andMe login and use that 23andMe sign in to access their results.
 Once customers receive their results, they can download raw data and use it with other analysis sites and marketplaces such as GenePlaza and sequencing.com.

 How long does 23andMe take?
 Sample processing takes 2-3 weeks.
 Depending on which 23 and Me kit customers purchase, different reports are included.